proplot-dev/proplot/docs/usage.rst

   interfaces.
 Figures can be filled with `~proplot.axes.GeoAxes` by passing the `proj` keyword to `~proplot.ui.subplots`.

-Since these features are optional, ProPlot can be used without installing any of these packages.
+Since these features are optional, proplot can be used without installing any of these packages.

 .. _usage_features: